 I wrote a book!
-It is called Crisis Averted, and it will be published by Viking in October.
+It is called Crisis Averted, and it will be published by Viking on October 8.
 It’s been three years in the making, and I am so excited to share it with the world.

 I wanted to write a book to show you all the inside story of public health, to see the field as I see it—as a mostly invisible source of tremendous progress and change.
 I want readers to know that the influence of public health extends far beyond managing outbreaks.
 It is intricately woven into every day, influencing the quality of the air we breathe, the safety of the food we consume, and even the toilets we use.